 How to Choose the Right Lightbulb

-There are various types of lightbulb options that can fulfill different purposes within your living space.
+Various types of lightbulb options can fulfill different purposes within your living space.
 Lighting is something we use every day and often take for granted.
 The kind of lighting you choose for your rooms directly affects their atmosphere and mood.
 Choosing the proper lighting can be simple when you understand your options.

 There are several characteristics to look for when selecting a lightbulb, including: